contextgeneric/cgp-patterns/content/generic-accessor-providers.md

 ## The `#[cgp_auto_getter]` Macro

-To simplify the definition of auto accessor traits, the `cgp` crate provides the `#[cgp_auto_getter]` macro, to derive the blanket implementation of an accessor trait.
-So the same example can be rewritten as follows:
+To streamline the creation of auto accessor traits, the `cgp` crate provides the `#[cgp_auto_getter]` macro, which derives blanket implementations for accessor traits.
+For instance, the earlier example can be rewritten as follows:

 ```rust
 # extern crate cgp;